 August and September are prime times to find printer deals, thanks to back-to-school sales.
 Just because a printer is at a low price point doesn’t mean it won’t cost you more in the long run.

-- HP DeskJet 3755: Currently $89.89 on Amazon (down from $144.88), this printer gives you all the essentials with the option for a two-month free Instant Ink subscription, so you’ll be stocked up.
+- HP DeskJet 2755e: Usually $79.99 on Amazon, this printer gives you all the essentials with the option for a six-month free Instant Ink subscription, so you’ll be stocked up.

 - Note: HP Instant Ink can be a great tool to avoid paying for pricey ink cartridges.
 If you print less than 15 pages a month, you’d pay only $0.99 a month, and they cover all of your ink!
 I use the $2.99 plan that gives me 50 pages per month, which has been plenty between coupons and everyday-life printing.